Protests staged for gun control, gun rights outside NRA meeting

 Actress Alyssa Milano said she created the organization NoRA, which organized the second rally, to combat the influence that the gun lobby wields with U.S. politicians.

-“It debilitates our lawmakers from implementing common-sense gun form,” Milano said in an interview.
+“It debilitates our lawmakers from implementing common-sense gun reform,” Milano said in an interview.

 Reporting by Lisa Maria Garza; writing by Daniel Wallis; editing by Jonathan Oatis